Back to Document

 Chemotherapy and radiation treatments save lives.
 They also can bring a variety of temporary but unpleasant side effects.
 Ask your doctors about what side effects to expect, how to manage them, and what side-effect symptoms to report immediately.
 On office visits, make certain to tell your health care provider about the side effects you are experiencing.

-Many side effects of chemotherapy or radiation treatments occur for the same reason: The treatments kill cancer cells, but they also kill normal cells that are dividing quickly.
+Many side effects of chemotherapy and radiation treatments occur for the same reason: The treatments kill cancer cells, but they also kill normal cells that are dividing quickly.

-Chemotherapy essentially targets cells that divide frequently to wipe out the cells dividing out of control.
-In so doing, it also affects healthy cells that are dividing frequently.
-The effects vary greatly among the drugs used for chemotherapy, but in general these are most likely the cells to be affected:
+Chemotherapy essentially targets cells that divide frequently.
+It also affects healthy cells that are dividing frequently.
+The effects vary greatly among the drugs used for chemotherapy, but in general these cells are the most likely to be affected:

 Hair follicles on the scalp are frequently affected by chemotherapy.
 Hair can become brittle and break off, or fall out from the follicle.
 Some people lose all their hair; others end up with thinner hair.
-The hair on the eyebrows, eyelashes and skin, and in the pubic region may also be affected.
+The hair on the eyebrows, eyelashes, skin, and pubic region may also be affected.
 When treatment stops, the hair will grow back.

 Chemotherapy affects your nutrition in several ways.
 It often reduces appetite, which can lead to temporary anorexia.
 It also affects how food tastes, making mealtimes less enjoyable.
 Sores in the mouth and esophagus caused by chemotherapy may make eating painful.